guglielmopiasenti/js-array-carousel/README.md

 Add display of all thumbnails to the bottom or right of the active large image, (use the attached screenshot for inspiration).
 All thumbnails will have a dark opacity layer, except for the one corresponding to the active image, which will instead have a colored border.
 By clicking the arrows, in addition to changing the active image, you can manage the change of the active thumbnail.
-Before you start coding:
-Let us not be intimidated by the apparent complexity of the exercise, but let us analyze first, as we always have, what could await us.
-We completed the HTML and CSS session a few days ago, if we don't remember something, let's go over some topics.
-However, let's not dedicate more than half an hour to the review, so as not to lose sight of the focus of the exercise.

 # Procedure